-II.
+III.
 Effective Date and Expiration Date of this ITP:

-This ITP is effective as of the date signed by CDFW below.
+The original ITP's effective date was November 22, 2024.
+This remains the effective date for the original take authorization.
+The Amended ITP shall become effective when signed by CDFW.
 Unless renewed by CDFW, this ITP and its authorization to take the Covered Species shall expire on November 18, 2059.